 The oil flow control valve regulates the flow of oil to the nozzle.
-In the air atomizing system, the control valve is in the piping to the nozzle, directly regulating the flow of oil.
-In the pressure atomizing system, the control valve is located in the return line from the nozzle, controlling the return flow, to indirectly control the oil flow to the nozzle.
+In the air atomizing system, the control valve is in the piping to the nozzle, directly regulating the flow of oil to the nozzle.
+In the pressure atomizing system, the control valve is located in the return line from the nozzle, controlling the return flow, which indirectly controls the oil flow to the nozzle.

 The oil flow control valve modulates with the air damper to provide different input rates.
-On a single point positioning system (linkage), it is connected to the jack shaft and uses a fuel cam to make fine adjustments to fuel flow.
+On a single point positioning system (linkage), it is connected to the jackshaft.
 With a parallel positioning system (linkageless), an actuator is connected to the oil control valve and modulated by electronic control to the desired position.